wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.2 =
+* New text only print link using printicon attribute

 = 1.1 =
 * New Options page where target attribute and css style settings can be set.